 - Globalize: focus on regions with high potential

 We will continue the successful globalization of our company in previous years and concentrate on regions and countries offering particularly high growth potential.
-In addition to further expanding our strong position in mature markets, we specifically want to focus on further building our existing positions in emerging markets and on accelerating growth.
+In addition to further expanding our strong positions in mature markets, we specifically want to focus on further building our existing positions in emerging markets and on accelerating growth.
 We also plan to enter new markets on a selective basis.

 - Simplify: drive operational excellence

 We will continuously improve our operational excellence to enable us to respond to the increasing speed and persisting volatility in our markets.
-To this end, we intend to further standardize our processes, invest in information technology (IT) to make these processes faster and more efficient, and to improve our cost efficiency, and reduce the ratio of administrative costs to total sales.
-We also plan to further optimize our global presence by continuing to consolidate our production sites between now and the end of 2016.
+To this end, we intend to further standardize our processes, invest in information technology (IT) to make these processes faster and more efficient and to improve our cost efficiency, and reduce the ratio of administrative costs to total sales.
+We also plan to further optimize our global presence by continuing to consolidate our production sites until the end of 2016.
 In addition, we aim to keep our net working capital relative to sales at the low level already achieved.

 - Inspire: strengthen our global team

 Further strengthening our global team will be a key element in the successful development of Henkel.
-This process will be helped by the training and development programs that have already been successfully put in place, such as the Executive Resource Program for top Henkel managers.